arainho/secure-git-workshop/README.md

 - Or in a Linux Virtual Machine 🧵

 ## Challenges execution
-- locally in Laptop or VM
+- Forking the repo and use GitHub Actions 🍴🤖
-- Or Forking the repository and use GitHub Actions 🍴
+- In a terminal of Laptop or VM 👤💻

 ## Done 👍 move to setup
 let's [setup](https://github.com/arainho/secure-git-workshop/tree/setup)